By Benjamin Taimoorazy, MD FAHS - Nov 6, 2023

-Migraines are a neurological dysfunction and a major cause of disability.
+Migraine is a neurological dysfunction and a major cause of disability.
 It is estimated that about 15% of the general population suffer from this disabling headache disorder.
-In individuals predisposed to migraine headaches, certain areas within the brain react in an exaggerated manner to a variety of triggers which initiates the cascade of events resulting in the excruciating throbbing pain of migraine headaches with associated symptoms of nausea, light and sound
+In individuals predisposed to migraine headaches, certain areas within the brain react in an exaggerated manner to a variety of triggers which initiates the cascade of events resulting in the excruciating throbbing pain of migraine headaches with associated symptoms of nausea, light and sound sensitivity and dizziness.

 Research into human brain activity reveals that migraine is a metabolic abnormality of the brain with increased oxidative stress and decreased antioxidant capacity.
-This abnormality is due to lower levels of certain essential nutrients which ultimately results in an energy deficiency syndrome at the mitochondrial level in the brain.
+This susceptibility is due to abnormal metabolic activity and or lower levels of certain essential nutrients which ultimately results in an energy deficiency syndrome at the mitochondrial level in the brain.
 Mitochondria is the powerhouse of every cell in our body.
-This oxidative stress predisposes the brain of migraineurs to the start of a cascade of events that culminates in an inflammatory process resulting in the throbbing pain of migraine
+This oxidative stress predisposes the brain of migraineurs to the start of a cascade of events that culminates in an inflammatory process resulting in the throbbing pain of migraine headaches.

 Watch this video below to learn more on how migraine affects your brain

-Subjects: 100 patients between ages of 18 to 50, suffering from 8 or more migraine headache attacks with or without aura receiving MiGuard, which contains a proprietary formulation of Alpha Lipoic Acid (ALA), Magnesium, Ginger, Feverfew, Coenzyme Q-10 and Riboflavin (Arm 1), vs other nutritional supplements containing a combination of Magnesium, Coenzyme Q10, Riboflavin, and Butterbur (Arm2).
+Subjects: 100 patients, equally divided into Arm 1 and Arm 2, between ages of 18 to 50, suffering from 8 or more migraine headache attacks with or without aura (based on the International Classification of Headache Disorders, 3rd Edition - ICHD-3 criteria for migraine headaches) receiving MiGuard, which contains a proprietary formulation of Alpha Lipoic Acid (ALA), Magnesium, Ginger, Feverfew, Coenzyme Q-10 and Riboflavin (Arm 1), vs other nutritional supplements containing a combination of Magnesium, Coenzyme Q10, Riboflavin, and Butterbur (Arm2).

 No severe adverse effects were reported by patients in either groups except for moderate increased frequency of bowel movements in (Arm 2) when 4 patients had to discontinue the use of the supplement.
 This was attributed to the high concentration of Magnesium in the (Arm 2) supplements.
 As expected both groups reported a neon yellow discoloration of the urine due to Riboflavin which is of no consequence.